 There are plans to also incorporate some internships into domestic courses as well, watch this space!

-Industry partners offer a wealth of experience and real life learning experience for CQUniversity students, being part of a project team to solve a business problem for a small business, government department, local government/council (to name a few) could provide the practical business and work skills that you require for your new or next career.
-Usually based around more office based occupations, student under taking project work could be involved in marketing and promotional planning, graphic design projects, business planning, sustainability planning or developing an information technology based solution or application.
+Industry partners offer a wealth of experience and real-life learning experience for CQUniversity students, being part of a project team to solve a business problem for a small business, government department, or local government/council (to name a few) could provide practical business and work skills that you require for your new or next career.
+Usually based around more office-based occupations, students undertaking project work could be involved in marketing and promotional planning, graphic design projects, business planning, sustainability planning, or developing an information technology-based solution or application.

-Nursing students may use the Masked Ed technology where a clinical in a mask ‘plays’ the patient to hone their communication, leadership and clinical reasoning skills or a paramedic students may treat a simulated car crash victim to practice their emergency response skills and working under pressure, just to name a couple of examples.
+Nursing students may use the Mask-Ed technology where a clinical in a mask ‘plays’ the patient to hone their communication, leadership, and clinical reasoning skills or paramedic students may treat a simulated car crash victim to practice their emergency response skills and working under pressure, just to name a couple of examples.

 Not all work integrated learning opportunities are based in Australia, CQUniversity also promotes and supports a range of learning and partner opportunities offshore.
 CQUGlobal Outbound facilitates students to travel abroad for a semester or two, a week or two, or with a specific cohort study tour to enhance their experience (and horizons!)

-- Check the WIL requirements for each unit contained within your qualification (WIL placements for each course ), paying particular attention to the mandatory check and vaccination requirements for each placement (get started on these early as some of them take awhile and also note that some of them carry costs, so also good to plan ahead in that respect).
-You are responsible for making sure you have completed all the mandatory checks and other requirements prior to the cut off dates for your placement – don’t expect to be told or reminded to get these completed.
-Students who do not have all the necessary check and vaccinations cannot be released on placement.
-Proof of mandatory check and completed vaccinations need to be uploaded to the University system (you’ll find more information about this on MyCQU once you enrol).
+- Check the WIL requirements for each unit contained within your qualification (WIL placements for each course ), paying particular attention to the mandatory check and vaccination requirements for each placement (get started on these early as some of them take a while and also note that some of them carry costs, so also good to plan ahead in that respect).
+You are responsible for making sure you have completed all the mandatory checks and other requirements prior to the cut-off dates for your placement – don’t expect to be told or reminded to get these completed.
+Students who do not have all the necessary checks and vaccinations cannot be released on placement.
+Proof of mandatory check and completed vaccinations need to be uploaded to the University system (you’ll find more information about this on MyCQU once you enroll).

 - You’ll receive details of the assessment activities you will need to complete from your course team and you should also know who your contact is at your industry partner.